-This document has been written to communicate our expectation of acceptable member behavior on the site.
-It does not extend to behavior at the crag, or general climbing ethics.
+This document communicates theCrag Service's expectation of acceptable member behaviour on the Site.
+It does not extend to behaviour at the crag, or general climbing ethics.

 This is important for you, as an individual in the community, to understand because at times we might have to intervene with management decisions that may result in posts being removed, warning messages being sent, permissions being reduced or members being banned.
 Of course we hope none of this ever happens, but this is our role as a community moderator.